fbpx

 David Mitchell

-Garden Committee, Ad hoc Folly Complex Renovation Committee Chair, Audit Committee Chair, Finance Committee,, Horticultural Advisory Committee
+Garden Committee, Folly COmplex Renovation Committee Chair, Horticultural Committee

-David Mitchell retired as a Vice President and Senior Project Manager at AECOM, San Francisco in 2019.
+David Mitchell retired as a Senior Project Manager at AECOM, San Francisco in 2019.
+David served as the project manager for the Visitor Center building from 2015-2019, during which time he first served on the RBG board.
 He has over 40 years of experience in construction project management and consulting services.
-David served as the project manager for the Visitor and Education Center from 2013-2019, during which time he first served on the RBG board.
-During his career David acted as a project manager on a diverse variety of projects including transportation, power generation, medical and educational facilities, as well as various commercial projects.
-In addition to his role as project manager, he has provided clients with a range of consulting services focused on the effective implementation of contract administration processes, project controls, and the mitigation or resolution of contract disputes, as well as the development and implementation of specialized training programs.
+He has acted as a project manager on a diverse variety of projects including transportation, power generation, medical and educational facilities, as well as various commercial projects.
+In addition to his role as project manager, he has provided clients with a range of consulting services focused on the effective implementation of contract administration processes, project controls, the mitigation or resolution of contract disputes, as well as the development and implementation of specialized training programs.
 David has a B.S. in Business Administration with concentrations in Finance and Economic Analysis from U.C.
-Berkeley and is a retired registered Professional Engineer in the State of California and the Commonwealth of Pennsylvania.
-David has been a very generous supporting member and an active volunteer in the Garden for almost 20 years.
-In addition to his board responsibilities, he is currently working with the Garden staff regularly, and has completed the Garden’s docent training program.
+Berkeley and is a registered Professional Engineer in the State of California and the Commonwealth of Pennsylvania.
+He currently is employed by AECOM, a large multinational firm that provides a complete range of engineering and construction services to its worldwide clients.

 Roger Ravenstad